Shanmuga-Gomathy/Focus-Buddy/README.md

 ### 3. **Canvas API**
 - **How it's used:**
   - For the break animation: Draws a relaxing animated circle.
   - For the paint canvas: Lets you draw/doodle with your mouse or finger.
+The canvas in the modal dialog is fully paintable, edge-to-edge.

 ---